by Tracy Vides

 As this is your website, the truth of the matter is that you will most likely have to do a good deal of micromanaging to ensure tasks get done on time in the way you need them to be completed.

 Learning professional project management skills (and tools) early on in a startup will prove to be very useful down the line.
 For example, when your business starts to experience rapid growth, it would be a wise move to bring in a team to manage your website.
 In this case, will need to be able to delegate tasks in the best possible manner.

 You might consider earning the PMP certificate to supplement your business skills.
 Here too, there are a lot of courses available to put you on the right path.
 For instance, Knowledgehut offers a top-to-bottom course to prepare you for the PMI exams with the help of certified professionals.

 3. Keen Eye for Data and Metrics

-Website development is never-ending project to improve and optimize.
+Website development is a never-ending project to improve and optimize.
 Interfaces today are becoming more and more data-driven.
-The more information we come across, the more necessary it becomes to structure and categorize organizational knowledge and insights in way that can be easily understood and processed.
+The more information we come across, the more necessary it becomes to structure and categorize organizational knowledge and insights in a way that can be easily understood and processed.
 Every business decision you make should be data-driven to a certain extent.